aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

     no fitted state — but pixel space is not semantic space.
 Distances are dominated by
-    brightness, alignment, and background rather than content, and the dimensionality is the pixel count, so coverage radii, completeness and isotropy are being estimated in tens of thousands of dimensions from a few thousand samples.
+    brightness, alignment, and background rather than content, and the dimensionality is the pixel count, so coverage radii, completeness, and isotropy are being estimated in tens of thousands of dimensions from a few thousand samples.
 A baseline, not an assessment.
 - - {class}`.BoVWExtractor`
   - L2-normalized histogram of SIFT visual words, `(n_images, vocab_size)`.
     Requires the `opencv` extra.
-  - Invariant to rotation, scale and minor viewpoint change, which is why it is the option for finding near-duplicates that survived a geometric transform.
+  - Invariant to rotation, scale, and minor viewpoint change, which is why it is the option for finding near-duplicates that survived a geometric transform.
     Two hazards: it is the **only stateful extractor** — `__call__` fits the vocabulary on the first data it sees and reuses it thereafter, so two